 A Patriotic Send-Off The regimental flag of the 13th Massachusetts.
 Wikimedia Commons.

 Prince A. Dunton was born in 1841 to Betsy E. Dunton and George W. Dunton.
 There is no evidence that he had any siblings or close relatives beyond his parents.
 Prior to the war, Prince followed in the footsteps of his father and became a shoemaker.
 At the age of 20, Prince A. Dunton enlisted as a Private in the 13th Massachusetts Infantry regiment on July 19th , 1861.
-Before his death at the Battle of Gettysburg, Prince would be promoted to Corporal.
+Before his death at the battle of Gettysburg, Prince would be promoted to Corporal.
 Individually, he had relatively little impact on the battle that would ultimately take his life.
 There are no records of any particularly notable deeds he accomplished in battle.
 He was a perfectly average soldier, just one of thousands united to fight a war for the preservation of their country.

 On April 15th 1861, a telegram from Lincoln’s War Department asked Massachusetts Governor John Andrew to assemble twenty regiments to join the Union Army in putting down the southern rebellion.
 People across the state rapidly enlisted, with one individual noting, “As if by magic, the entire character of the State was changed: from a peaceful, industrious community, it became a camp of armed men ; and the hum of labor gave place to the notes of fife and drum.”
 The citizens of Massachusetts were, in many cases, excited for the upcoming war.
 In his History of Massachusetts in the Civil War, William Schouler describes the attitude of Boston towards the war: “It is impossible to overstate the excitement which pervaded the entire community through this eventful week.
 The railroad depots were surrounded with crowds of people; and the companies, as they arrived, were received with cheers of grateful welcome.”
 Determined to treat their departing soldiers like heroes of old, “Banners were suspended, as if by preconcerted arrangement.
 The American flag spread its folds to the breeze acroes [sic] streets, from the masts of vessels in the harbor, from the cupola of the State House, the City Hall, in front of private dwellings; and men and boys carried miniature flags in their hands or on their hats.”
-Even in decidedly un-military settings, the war enthralled the public.
+Even in decidedly non-military settings, the war enthralled the public.
 “In the streets, on ‘Change and sidewalk, in private mansion and in public hotel, no topic was discussed but the approaching war, the arrival and departure of the troops, and measures best adapted for their comfort and welfare,” one Bostonian recalled.
 Everyone was anxious to do something, to find some way to be useful.
 Young men, wishing to raise new companies and proffer services, pressed into the offices of the Governor and the Adjutant-General.

 It is likely that Prince A. Dunton was swept up in this patriotic furor when he enlisted.
 He was assigned to Company H, under the command of Captain William L. Clark.
 The regiment saw combat for the first time at the Second Battle of Bull Run, suffering 193 casualties: 19 killed, 108 wounded, and 66 missing.
 After the battle, the regiment was incorporated into General Hooker’s corps.
-Hooker commanded them in the battle of Antietam where they suffered a further 139 casualties, 15 dead, 120 wounded, and 4 missing.
+Hooker commanded them during the battle of Antietam where they suffered a further 139 casualties– 15 dead, 120 wounded, and 4 missing.
 They then saw battle again at Fredericksburg, suffering only three dead and 11 wounded.
 Before the battle of Gettysburg, the regiment was reorganized into the First Brigade, under the command of General Gabriel R. Paul.